 Dr Christopher Lovell

-I’m a Dennis Sciama postdoctoral fellow at the University of Portsmouth, joining in October 2022.
+I joined the University of Portsmouth as a Dennis Sciama postdoctoral fellow in October 2022.
 Before this I completed a postdoctoral appointment at the University of Hertfordshire with Prof. James Geach, and a JSPS short-term fellowship at the University of Tokyo with Prof. Masami Ouchi.

-I run and analyse large numerical cosmological simulations, creating mock observations of the real Universe to better understand observations.
-I also employs a number of artifical intelligence techniques, using these to better interpret and improve the performance of the simulations.
+I run and analyse large numerical cosmological simulations, creating mock observations of the real Universe to better understand the data, and understand the physical processes driving galaxy transformation.
+I also employ artifical intelligence techniques, using these to improve the performance of the simulations and reveal new insights.